 Students are given what looks like half a gingerbread man, and asked to colour it in and draw something else with it.
 If you search for this hashtag, you’ll see all sorts of cool creations – faces, dinosaurs, cats, football players.

 Love this idea?
 I have literally tons of super-simple ways to use hand drawn graphics in the ELT classroom.
-My next course starts soon.
-Click on the image below to find out more:
+Why not do one of my courses?
+I always have something exciting on the go!

 It is with great excitement that Clare Catchpole (of Express Yourself in English fame) and I launch the hashtag #drawingELT.